 Consumer Credit Counseling Service

 There are services that will negotiate lower interest rates with your creditors and set up new payment plans.
-This is similar to debt consolidation that you will only have 1 payment and similar to Chapter 13 bankruptcy in the sense you will have your interest rate frozen and your monthly payment will be distributed to your creditors.
+This is similar to debt consolidation where you only have 1 payment and also similar to Chapter 13 bankruptcy in the sense that you will have your interest rates frozen and monthly payments distributed to your creditors.

 Typically, CCCS takes about 3-5 years to pay off your debt.